 Partially covering Control 6, UKFast Threat Surveillance assists with defending against attacks to your application’s code where applicable.
 Web-based applications are protected against common web attacks, such as SQL Injections, CSS, PHP Remote file inclusion and more.

 UKFast’s security specialists also work closely with you to implement compensating controls where applicable to further secure your applications for threats.
 These include IP allow listing, user-agent deny listing and HTTP authentication.

 File Integrity Monitoring (FIM) can be applied to critical application files, ensuring that unauthorised changes don’t go unnoticed.
 By placing FIM on critical files, such as payment gateway files, admin login directories and configuration files, you receive an alert as soon as a change is detected.

 In addition, audit information can be applied to track what has changed in files, the user that changed the file and what process was used to make the changes, adding an audit trail for investigations.

-UKFast Threat Monitoring’s IP blocking feature also allows attacks to be mitigated in real time.
+UKFast Threat Surveillance’s IP blocking feature also allows attacks to be mitigated in real time.
 This stops common attacks in their tracks and adds defensive capabilities to further improve on PCI DSS requirements.

 In accordance with PCI DSS, these logs can be readily accessed for up to three months.
 They are archived for a further nine months, meaning logs are available upon request for up to a year.